How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Reddit: r/Gear4Sale and Instrument-Specific Communities

-Reddit's buy/sell subreddits—particularly r/Gear4Sale and category-specific ones like r/vintageguitars, r/Guitar's BST threads, and brand-specific subs—attract informed buyers who often pay fair prices with minimal friction.
+Reddit's buy/sell subreddits, particularly r/Gear4Sale and category-specific subs like r/vintageguitars, r/Guitar's BST threads, and brand-specific subs, attract informed buyers who often pay fair prices with minimal friction.
 Seller reputation on Reddit is tracked through karma and transaction history in specialized subreddits.
 PayPal Goods & Services or Venmo Business is standard.
-Shipping arrangements are typically between parties.
+Shipping arrangements happen directly between parties.
 This channel works best for sellers already embedded in these communities and for instruments where the subreddit's audience is a precise match.

 The Gear Page (TGP) Emporium

 The Gear Page forum's Emporium section is a well-established marketplace for guitars, amps, and effects.
-The buyer and seller community is experienced, prices tend to be fair to strong, and the community polices bad actors actively.
+The buyer and seller community is experienced, prices tend to be fair to strong, and the community actively polices bad actors.
 Posting requirements include photos, detailed descriptions, and a shipping/payment policy.
-For boutique and high-end modern instruments—particularly amps—TGP can outperform Reverb in terms of buyer quality.
-Requires a forum account with posting history to list.
+For boutique and high-end modern instruments, particularly amps, TGP can outperform Reverb in terms of buyer quality.
+You need a forum account with posting history to list.

 Harmony Central Classifieds